MichlF/sports_object_detection/README.md

 The following features are in the making ([contributions welcome !](#contributing)) and limitations apply.
 ### Features to add

-- [ ] Provide an extensive explanation on how it works
+- [X] Provide an extensive explanation on how it works
-- [ ] Implement saving the ball trajectory and player path to .csv
+- [X] Implement saving the ball trajectory and player path to .csv
 - [ ] Provide additional metrics
+  - [ ] Provide a counter for the number of strokes
   - [ ] Provide a counter for the number of ball bounces
   - [ ] Calculate speed for each ball stroke
-  - [ ] Provide a counter for the number of strokes
 - [ ] Allow passing arguments from CLI that override config arguments
-- [ ] Instead of using TrackNet, create a custom dataset and train YOLO to detect the tennis ball reliably.
+- [ ] Instead of using TrackNet, either implement TrackNetV2 or create a custom dataset and train YOLO to detect the tennis ball reliably.
 This is likely to massively increase performance as TrackNet accounts for almost 80% of the total processing time.
 - [ ] Add transformations for video footage with a moving camera (perspective)
 - [ ] Improve player vs. non-player detection
 - [ ] Provide code adaptations to fully support other sports